plista/aws-terraform-deployment-role/README.md

 A Blueprint project for a deployment role for AWS using terraform.
 It has a lot of examples and snippets that can easily be copied into the project to save time creating these roles in the future

+## Advice about updating permissions

+Normally if terraform quits whilst deploying, it'll say the permission that is missing.
+Then the deployment role needs to be updated with that permission and then deployed again.
+Repeat until this process is running without issue.

+A good idea is to apply->destroy->apply->destroy a few times to make sure the process is repeatable without issues

+Sometimes, terraform will quit without really giving good information about why it quit, use the `TF_LOG=trace` parameter before the terraform command to output really detailed information, normally it might give a `GUID` like value, which can be searched for in the output to find the problem.

+However, sometimes terraform will quit, but won't give any meaninful output.
+Remember that all API requests are logged in `AWS CloudTrail` and the request that failed might be in that list somewhere.
+Search for the service by `event source` or some other identifying information and there will be a list of API requests made, the one which failed will be here.
+Inside the error information will normally be information that is not in the terraform output.

 ## Before starting

 This terraform repository assumes that the `s3` and `dynamodb table` for storing terraform state and lock